MaterializeInc/materialize/doc/developer/design/20230223_stabilize_with_mutually_recursive.md

 https://github.com/MaterializeInc/materialize/blob/dcd02a44a4355d9b6841d609e0097cd50b5bbdd3/src/sql/src/plan/query.rs#L1207-L1223

 This should be done only after investigating the impacts of having an extra `Map` and `Project` on our optimization potential.

+---

+Within the scope of MaterializeInc/materialize#17012 we only provided the _basic case_ for most non-trivial transforms.
+The following issues describe an _advanced case_ (and optionally an _intermediate case_) represent opportunities for improvement.

+- MaterializeInc/materialize#18162
+- MaterializeInc/materialize#18163
+- MaterializeInc/materialize#18165
+- MaterializeInc/materialize#18166
+- MaterializeInc/materialize#18167
+- MaterializeInc/materialize#18170 (can be improved by MaterializeInc/materialize#18553)
+- MaterializeInc/materialize#18172
+- MaterializeInc/materialize#18173
+- MaterializeInc/materialize#18174 (can be improved by MaterializeInc/materialize#18553)
+- MaterializeInc/materialize#18175

+---

+The following issues remain

+- MaterializeInc/materialize#18022
+- MaterializeInc/materialize#18553
+- MaterializeInc/materialize#19012
+- MaterializeInc/materialize#19334

 # Appendix: Internal Use Cases